Adk2001tech/Adk2001tech/README.md

 <hr>

 A 2nd year undergraduate student at **IIITDM Jabalpur**.
 A developer always interested and spirited about LEARNING Artificial Intelligence things.
-Looking for learing new stuffs and experience in the feild.
+Looking for learing new stuffs and opportunities to gain experience in the feild.

 <!--
 **Adk2001tech/Adk2001tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.